Ease of doing business index: 2018 manipulation scandal

 On 12 January 2018, Paul Romer, the World Bank's chief economist, announced that past releases of the index would be corrected and recalculated going back at least four years.
 Romer apologized to Chile, saying that the former director of the group responsible for the index had repeatedly manipulated its methodology, unfairly penalizing the country's rankings during the administration of left-wing President Michelle Bachelet.
 In response, Bachelet announced that Chile would formally request a complete investigation by the World Bank.

-The 2021 WilmerHale report (see below) revealed that there were more extensive data irregularities in the 2018 report, specifically the manipulation of China's data.
+The report revealed that there were more extensive data irregularities, specifically in China's data.
+The Economist claimed that the project's director Augusto Lopez Claros had pressed staff to not show improvements in the indicators during Michelle Bachelet's term in office.

 2020 data irregularities controversy

 Several major newspapers – including the Financial Times, The Economist, and The Wall Street Journal – report that the data of China, Azerbaijan, United Arab Emirates, and Saudi Arabia among others were suspected to be "inappropriately altered" in the 2020 Doing Business publication.
-In light of the data irregularities found in both the 2018 and 2020 reports, the World Bank announced on 27 August 2020 that it would pause the Doing Business publication while it conducts a review of data changes for the last five reports and an internal audit of data integrity.
+In light of the data irregularities, the World Bank announced on 27 August 2020 that it would pause the Doing Business publication while it conducts a review of data changes for the last five reports and an internal audit of data integrity.

 Following these revelations, some organizations paused the use of Doing Business data, and supplemented these reports with data from alternative indicators measuring the same concepts.
-On December 16, 2020, the World Bank released 3 reports about the conclusions of the reviews examining the data irregularities:
+On 16 December 2020, the World Bank released 3 reports about the conclusions of the reviews examining the data irregularities: